Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 Illustrative (Vector) requirements.

-The requirements I’ve stated should be used as a guideline.
+Finally, the requirements I’ve stated should be used as a guideline.
 I would encourage you to check out the most up-to-date requirements in full on Shutterstock, before submitting your inital files.

 How to Become a Shutterstock Contributor and Prepare Your Initial Submission.

-Metadata, Titles, Keywords and Categories.
+Shutterstock Contributor Metadata: Titles, Keywords and Categories.

 Bad: